MinJeongwon/Endocrinology/README.md

 --local_rank                local rank.
 ```
 ## Inference
-In order to inference the fine-tuned models, you can execute the following bash file:
+In order to perform inference with the fine-tuned models, you can execute the following bash file:
 ```shell
 bash inference.sh
 ```